 Refraction networking is the name for a class of circumvention techniques that share similarities with domain fronting.
-The idea was introduced in 2011 with the designs Cirripede [104], CurveBall [112], and Telex [203].
+The idea was introduced in 2011 with the designs Cirripede [104], CurveBall [112], and Telex [204].
 In refraction networking, it is network routers that act as proxies, lying at the middle of network paths rather than at the ends.
 The client "tags" its messages in a way that the censor cannot detect (analogously to the way the Host header is encrypted in domain fronting).
 When the router finds a tagged message, it shunts the message away from its nominal destination and towards some other, covert destination.
-Refraction networking the cover channel (typically TLS) or the refraction-capable network routers.
+Refraction networking derives its blocking resistance from the collateral damage that would result from blocking the cover channel (typically TLS) or the refraction-capable network routers.
 Refraction networking has the potential to be the basis of exceptionally high-performance circumvention, as a test deployment in Spring 2017 demonstrated [94].

 CloudTransport [23], proposed in 2014, is like domain fronting in many respects.
 It uses HTTPS to a shared server (in this case a cloud storage server).
-The specific storage area
+The specific storage area being accessed-what the censor would like to know-is encrypted, so the censor cannot block CloudTransport without blocking the storage service completely.

 Figure 6.2: Putting it together: how to build a circumvention system around domain fronting.
-The CDN acts as a single-purpose proxy, only capable of forwarding to destinations within its own network-one of which is a bridge, which we control.
-The bridge acts as a general-purpose proxy, capable of reaching any destination.
-Fronting through the CDN hides the bridge's address, which the censor would otherwise block.
+The CDN acts as a limited proxy, only capable of forwarding to destinations within its own network-one of which is a bridge, which we control.
+The bridge acts as a general-purpose proxy, capable of reaching access to any destination.
+Fronting through the CDN hides the bridge's address, which is presumably blocked.